-All students will study combined science at GCSE.
-This qualification can pathway students to Key Stage 5 in the discrete science subjects at A Level.
-It is also accepted by universities for those students who wish to study science and engineering beyond school.
+All students will study combined science (biology, chemistry, physics), which leads to 2 GCSE grades.
+This qualification can pathway students to Key Stage 5 in A Level, biology, chemistry and physics courses.
+It is also accepted by universities for those students who wish to study any courses needing science A-Levels.

-For those students who are passionate about science they have the option of doing additional science as an option choice.
-This will mean that they gain three science qualifications rather than two.
-However, it will limit them to only one other option subject.
-We would recommend this course of study for students of all abilities who wish to study science in the place of other options.
+For those students who are passionate about science they have the option of doing triple science as an option choice.
+This will mean that they gain three science GCSEs in each individual science rather than two as for combined science.
+We would recommend this course of study for students of all abilities who wish to study science in the place of another option.
 Our advice is that students maintain a broad curriculum through studying a wide range of subjects in their option choices.

-The Key Stage 4 Curriculum for Examination in 2025
+The Key Stage 4 Curriculum for Examination in 2026